stcarrez/ada-util/README.md

 Ahven or AUnit to help in writing unit tests.
 Ahven is the default testing framework as it provides better reports.

+## Version 2.5.0  - Under development
+  - Add support to set environment variables when launching a process (without changing the current process environment!)

 ## Version 2.4.1  - Jul 2021
   - Fix compilation issues with GNAT 2021
   - Fix serialization of Util.Beans.Objects holding arrays or maps